 - Create one Trello list for Editorial Calendar, one for Social Media (either by platform, or in general)

-- Create one Card for each blog post
+- Create one Card for each blog or social media post

 - Use the keyworded search phrase in your blog post title (and make it the card title)

-- Within each blog post card, add a checklist (you can copy them from other cards by copy & paste) so you have the same process each time
+- Within each blog post card, add a checklist (you can copy them from other cards by duplicating them) so you have the same process each time

 - Include sketches or ideas of graphics you want the designer to remember (even if that designer is you, in the case of me!)